proxima-tools/proxima/README.md

  -  The catalogue of inconsistency patterns and the catalogue of management patterns is fully extensible.

-# NOTE.
-WE ARE GRADUALLY MIGRATING PROxIMA.
+# :warning: WE ARE GRADUALLY MIGRATING PROxIMA. :warning:
 We are doing this by gradually releasing the rewamped modules one-by-one

 ## PROxIMA 0.2 status